sinanj99/F3W2/README.md

-Friday exercise is missing :v: <br>
+Only the general part of the day 5 exercise has been made :v:. <br>
-Each day has its own folder containing a project with all exercises
+Each day (except day 5) has its own folder containing a project with all exercises.